Integral representation of random variables with respect to Gaussian processes: Main results

-The existence of the integral can be shown exactly as for fBm case. \end{proof} \begin{rmk} Note that the result remains true if replace the process $X$ with $Y = h(X)$, where $h$ is strictly monotone $C^1$ function.
+\begin{pf} The proof follows same arguments as for fBm in \cite{m-s-v} except that since we do not know how the process $X$ behaves before some time close to $T$, we have to choose some point $v<T$ such that $X_v$ has non-vanishing variance.
+The rest follows with same arguments with obvious changes.\vadjust{\goodbreak} \end{pf} \begin{rmk} Note that the result remains true if replace the process $X$ with $Y = h(X)$, where $h$ is strictly monotone $C^1$ function.
 In this case the integrals of form

-are well-defined by results in \cite{s-v2}.
-We remark that the result is still valid even if the function $h$ is uniformly bounded. \end{rmk} \begin{thm} Let $X\in\mathcal{X}^\alpha_T$ such that Assumption \ref{assu:smallball} is satisfied.
-Then for any $\mathcal{F}_T$ measurable random variable $\xi$ one can construct $\mathbb{F}$-adapted process $\Psi_T$ on $[0,T]$ such that the integral
+are well defined by results in \cite{s-v2}.
+We remark that the result is still valid even if the function $h$ is uniformly bounded. \end{rmk}